jcarlos-prieto/niliBOX/resources/API.md

 </td></tr>
 <tr><td><b>QByteArrayView DSP_normalize_c(const int dspid, QByteArrayView input)</b></td></tr>
 <tr><td>
-Normalizes a series of complex values.
+Normalize a series of complex values.
 The process of normalization consists on removing the DC component of a signal by forcing the average value of the signal to be null.
 The normalization is made indepently for the real and imaginary values<br><br>
 <ul>
 <li>Parameter: <i><b>dspid</b></i>: Integer - DSP id</li>
 <li>Parameter: <i><b>input</b></i>: Binary - Input series of complex values</li>